Explicit parity violation in $SU(2)_L\otimes SU(2)_R\otimes U(1)_{B-L}$ models: Yukawa interactions

 In the quark sector we have

+where the scalar are still symmetry eigenstates.
 We have omitted flavour indices.
-Notice that there are flavour changing neutral interactions with the neutral scalars in both lepton and quark sectors.
+Notice that there are flavour changing neutral interactions with the neutral scalars in both the lepton and quark sectors.
 Of course, more scalar bi-doublets may be introduced as in Ref.~\cite{Chavez:2019yal}.